tofunlp/lineflow/README.md

 ## Example

-- Please check out the [examples](https://github.com/yasufumy/lineflow/tree/master/examples) to see how to use Lineflow, especially for tokenization, building vocabulary, and indexing.
+- Please check out the [examples](https://github.com/yasufumy/lineflow/tree/master/examples) to see how to use LineFlow, especially for tokenization, building vocabulary, and indexing.

 Loads Penn Treebank: